Glossary of business terminology - romain-vignes-53940-unsplash-banner

 • Passively.
 A computer programme tracks the performance of a market.

-A profit margin is how much money a company made.
-For example, a gross profit of £1m on sales of £10m is a 10% profit margin.
+A profit margin is how much money a company has made.
+For example, a gross profit of £1m on sales of £10m is a 10 per cent profit margin.
 Companies can compare profit margins with others to see how they are doing.

 A market segment is a division of a market with similar characteristics (e.g. age, gender, religion) that cause them to demand similar products and/or services.
 For example, in an area with a large Jewish community, kosher foods are likely to be in greater demand.